keeper013/CrossCutterN/README.md

 ## Quick Examples

-:exclamation: In the examples, this article assumes that readers have cloned this project into there own environment and are able to compile and run the project binaries.
+:exclamation: In the examples, this article assumes that readers have cloned this project into their own environment and are able to compile and run the project binaries.

 ### AOP Code Injection